maikelwever/rac-savegame-editor/README.md

 # Functional parts

  - Can load savegames in PS3 format, both decrypted and encrypted.
- - Contains code (currently not in use) to re-crypt the savegame for import on an actual PS3.
+ - Can load savegames from PS Vita, in decrypted format.
+ - Can load savegames from PS2 in .bin format (can be obtained using uLaunchELF)
- - Loads some basic values from the savegame and shows these in the UI.
+ - Loads supported values from the savegame and shows these in the UI.
+ - Write back modified data to savegame for decrypted PS3 and PSVita.

 # Currently supported games

+This does not denote how many items in the savegame are visible/editable.

  - Ratchet and Clank 1 (OG)
  - Ratchet and Clank 2 (Going Commando)
  - Ratchet and Clank 3 (Up Your Arsenal)
+ - Ratchet: Deadlocked / Gladiator
+ - Ratchet and Clank Future: Tools Of Destruction
+ - Ratchet and Clank Future: Quest For Booty
+ - Ratchet and Clank Future: A Crack In Time
+ - Ratchet and Clank: Into the Nexus

 # Do I need the encrypted or decrypted load button?